 In the great outdoors, a shelter is essential for your survival.
 If you are stuck in a remote environment for a long time, the shelter can keep you warm and protected.
 It can also work as headquarters from where you can set out hunting and fishing.

 There are several ways to build a survival shelter.
 The simplest one is to hang a tarp over a fallen tree and create a fort-like area that will keep you safe from the rain and wind.
 You can practice making one in your backyard and know how to build shelter from scratch.

 If you get lost in the wild during winter, you can dig an igloo in an area with heavy snow.
 The cold snow will provide excellent insulation and save you from frostbite.

 If you have zero experience in bushcraft living, you should take extra precautions when being lost in the wild.
 Avoid taking shelter in caves that might already be the homes of forest predators.
 Also, you will want to prioritize warmth and protection over the view you get from your shelter.

 6. How to Build a Snare Trap

 You cannot choose where you get lost in the wild.
 In some cases, you will know very little about the plants growing in the region.
-So, you will have to rely on hunting and trapping critters to survive.
+So, you will have to rely on hunting and trapping small game to get enough meat to survive.

 Here is a simple snare trap that you can build at home.
 It should help you catch small game prey, such as rabbits, squirrels, and other small animals.